 What Is a Good Pre-Race Meal?

-If you need solid ideas on what makes a good pre-race meal, friends in the running community are sure to have good ideas for you.
-Robinson has more solid advice on this topic:
+If you need solid ideas on what makes an excellent pre-race meal, friends in the running community are sure to have good ideas for you.
+Robinson has more concrete advice on this topic:

 Robinson Discusses What to Eat for a Pre-race Meal